vipulnaik/diet-exercise-health/README.md

   specific exceptions to general conditions, and these vary by person and circumstance.

+* [Primers](primers): This includes primers on various health topics and adjacent material in biomechanics or physiology.
+This is material that is not specific to my situation; however, it is still personal content in the sense that both the assumed prerequisites and the level it's trying to get to are determined by my background and needs.
+This folder was split out from the `notes` folder on 2026-06-30.

 * [Notes](notes): This is a catch-all folder for files that do not fit into any of the other categories.
-These include things like the overall health TODO list, primers on various health topics and adjacent material in biomechanics or physiology, notes on health learning strategy, and additional notes on various health strategies that go beyond what is reasonable to include in the health profile.
+These include things like the overall health TODO list, notes on health learning strategy, and additional notes on various health strategies that go beyond what is reasonable to include in the health profile.

   Update policy: I try to keep the TODO list reasonably up-to-date, but the document can depart from reality at exactly the times that I